 Once you’ve successfully completed this and have signed up with Lorne SLSC, you will be allocated to one of our rostered Patrol groups and will be proudly wearing the red and yellow on the beach and calling yourself a true surf lifesaver.

 The most common way is to attend our Bronze Camp held for a week each December.
-Bronze Camp applications open on the 24th of August.
+Bronze Camp applications open late August.

 Additionally, an Adult Bronze Medallion is available at times pending interest from members.